 Hey, do you want to work with me?
 Here’s my portfolio.

-- Or it was the team or company, who wrote me exactly the same thing.
+- Or it was the team or company, who invited me to work together.

 We always matched.

-Sounds too arrogant, even to me.
-‘Look at my awards!’
-I don’t have many, and I don’t care about any of them.
+I don’t have many awards, and I didn’t care about any of them.
 (My mistake, the community seems to care.)

-Whom would I send my resume to?
-In which scenario?
-I am the maverick, I’m the type of professional, who can open any door, truly.
-If I’m not yet, well, better I’ll spend my time becoming one then.
+Am I the type of professional, who can step right in?
+If I’m not yet— well, better I’ll spend my time becoming one then.

 - Took me years to realise, probably he has some boring resume, with no ‘I’m CEO, bitch’ vibes.

-- I won’t be surprised to see some simple Pages document, with nothing fancy in its formatting, and boring list of education degrees and companies he worked with.
+- For the real Jony Ive, I won’t be surprised to see some simple Pages document, with nothing fancy in its formatting, and boring list of education degrees and companies he worked with.
 Like, this college of arts, this Apple company, 27 years.
-He may not even mention the iPhone thing, but that’s the trick too.
-As he’s so cool everyone knows he’s the founding father.

-Well, I mean.
-The resume I adore is the lack of it.
+The résumé I adore is the lack of it.
 The portfolio I adore, is the lack of it.
-It’s when you just say your name and no one needs your resume or portfolio.
+It’s when you just say your name and no one needs your résumé or portfolio.

 A Photographer Story#